What are Scleral Lenses?

 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit you for the lenses.
 Scleral lenses require precise customization, and every patient’s case varies in degrees of severity and corneal measurements.

-Specialized in scleral lenses, Our doctors and the attentive staff at Manhattan Vision Associates Scleral Lenses Center will ensure that you receive top-notch eye care for all your vision needs.
+Experts in scleral lenses, Dr. Arkady Selenow and the attentive staff at Manhattan Vision Associates will ensure that you receive top-notch eye care for all your vision needs.

 Does Insurance Cover Scleral Lenses?